An Introduction to Micronutrients

 chromium

-Molybdenum (added as Sodium Molybdate)
+Molybdenum (added as Ssodium molybdate)

 It is a cofactor of several enzymes, meaning that it assists enzymes to perform their activity.
 [10]

-Iodine (added as Potassium Iodide)
+Iodine (added as potassium iodide)

 Sources